Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Overview

 \section{\name Overview}

-In this paper, we introduce \name, an SLO-aware query planner for compound AI serving that enables real-time planning for many concurrent queries sharing infrastructure. \name is designed to deliver high SLO attainment and low response latency for users, while ensuring cost-effective deployment for service providers and maximizing resource utilization for infrastructure providers.
+We next introduce \name, the first SLO-aware query planner for compound AI serving that enables real-time planning across diverse deployment spaces, including cloud-only, multi-tier, and settings where these coexist with multiple queries. \name simultaneously achieves high SLO attainment and fast responsiveness for users, cost-efficient deployments for service providers, and maximized resource utilization for infrastructure operators.

-\paragraph{Design Space.} In practical deployments, users submit queries online and completed queries exit the service.
-For each incoming query, \name determines the query plan, specifying operator placement, configuration, and resource allocation.
-The resource orchestrator (e.g., Kubernetes~\cite{k8s}) then deploys the plan across machines and potentially tiers. \name supports a wide range of compound AI applications: \begin{denseitemize} \item \emph{Queries with Continuous Interaction}: These queries involve continuous input streams---such as streaming speech recognition~\cite{openai-tts}, GenAI-based video chat~\cite{chatgpt-videochat}, video conferencing~\cite{zoom-aicompanion}, and interactive virtual tours for shopping~\cite{amazon-rufus}.
-They require fast and cost-effective query planning to enable real-time deployment and responsiveness.
-While throughput-intensive queries (e.g., batch edge-cloud video analytics~\cite{focus-osdi2018}) are less sensitive to latency, they still require cost-efficient planning (\eg, minimizing profiling cost) to identify the most effective pipelines.
+\bipar{System Components.} In practical deployments, queries arrive online and exit once completed.
+For each query, \name determines the query plan, specifying operator placement, configuration, and resource allocation, where it accounts for resource contention and may collocate pipelines (e.g., sharing machines or models).
+The resource orchestrator (e.g., Kubernetes~\cite{k8s}) then deploys the plan across machines and potentially tiers. \name enables effective multi-query planning in seconds with three core components (Figure~\ref{fig:overview}):

-\item \emph{Queries with Ephemeral Interaction}: Pipelines handling numerous short-lived requests, such as speech recognition from many users with brief inputs, aim to maximize overall serving performance.
-Diverse applications and their runtime dynamics---including user-specific SLO variations, resource fluctuations, and bursty arrivals---demand real-time, cost-efficient (re-)planning for different SLO groups~\cite{apidog2023chatgpt-free-vs-paid,geminiapiprice} and changing environments~\cite{bhardwaj2022ekya,khani2023recl-nsdi23}.

-\end{denseitemize}

-Given the resource-intensive nature of these compound AI applications and their high query volumes, \name must efficiently plan for many queries to maximize SLO service goodput.
-This requires intelligent planning that can collocate pipelines (e.g., through shared machines or models) while accounting for resource contention.
-To address this complex multi-query planning challenge, \name decomposes the problem into three core system components (Figure~\ref{fig:overview}): \begin{denseitemize}
+\begin{denseitemize}